Ho-Duy-Vu/VAM-Insurance/README.md

 ## Deployment

-The platform is production-ready with automated deployment pipelines.
-The frontend deploys to Vercel with automatic builds triggered by GitHub commits, global CDN distribution for fast load times, and environment-based configuration for development, staging, and production.
-The backend deploys to Render with containerized Python application, automatic dependency management, and health check monitoring for reliability.
+The platform is production-ready with fully serverless deployment architecture.
+The frontend deploys to **Vercel** with automatic builds triggered by GitHub commits, global CDN distribution for fast load times, and environment-based configuration.
+The backend runs on **Cloudflare Workers** at the edge with sub-50ms response times globally, automatic HTTPS, DDoS protection, and unlimited bandwidth.
+File uploads are stored in **Cloudflare R2** with 10GB free storage, and data persists in **Cloudflare D1** serverless database.
+This architecture eliminates server maintenance while providing enterprise-grade performance and reliability on free tiers.

 ## Development